 Those who have already invested in a timeshare fractional ownership agreement still have a chance to get out of it.
 If you're a current owner who was lied to or misled by resort developer salespeople, you may qualify to hire a timeshare exit team.
 Wesley Financial Group, LLC is a timeshare cancellation company specializing in helping such people.

-If you are considering buying a timeshare and wondering how many times a year you will be able to use it, remember that many timeshare owners are wondering if they'll ever be able to use theirs.
+Imagine paying monthly payments on a mortgage loan and yearly maintenance fees for a vacation property you barely get to use.
+That's the reality for most timeshare owners.
+So, if you are considering buying a timeshare and wondering how many times a year you can use it, remember that many timeshare owners are wondering if they'll ever be able to use theirs.